PaulSandoz/openjdk-jigsaw-examples/services/ServiceExample/README.md

-This is a simple consists of four modules.
+This is a simple example consists of four modules.

 The service interface module, mstringer, that exports (the package containing) a service interface, StringTransformer, for transforming strings.